nagordon/blog/content/Windows Package Management with Chocolatley.md

 Title: Windows package management with Chocolatey
 Date: 2016-05-06
-Modified:
 Category: Computing
 Tags: Windows, software
 Slug: windows-chocolatey
 Authors: Neal Gordon
 Summary: Easy software installation and updates in Windows.

 For most of us, using software is an everyday activity.
 Many of us use lots of different packages of software, especially those that does not come pre-installed, like notepad++, chrome or firefox, ebook managers, your favorite video player, etc. Installing that software every time you get a new computer or keeping all those packages up-to-date can be a challenge.
 Being a Windows user for most of my life, I've accepted the tedious, risky business of finding, installing and not getting viruses from Windows software.
 Not until I started using Linux did I realize that it can be easier and safer.
 Linux uses package management, that changes from distribution, but the popular Debian based Linux uses ```apt-get``` to install software from the command line.
 Installing software can be as easy as ```apt-get install firefox```, and updating all software on the computing can be done with ```apt-get update```.
 Really easy right?

-Well, I still use Windows a lot, and installating and managaing software on Windows can be be much easier using [chocolatey](https://github.com/chocolatey/choco/wiki).
+Well, I still use Windows a lot, and installating and managing software on Windows can be be much easier using [chocolatey](https://github.com/chocolatey/choco/wiki).
 Chocolatey is a Windows command line tool to manage software, including searching, installing, updataing and removing.

 Installation is a cinch.
 Copy and paste this code into a windows command line access by searching for ```cmd``` in the windows start.
 If possible, run as administrator (cmd, right-click, run as administrator)
 ```